 Integrated Living Along The Singapore River

 About Liang Court

 With its iconic brownish twin towers overlooking the Singapore River, Liang Court was a symbol of the 80’s.

 Opened in 1984, the main attraction of the complex was a 5-storey shopping mall.
 Alongside was Somerset Residences, a 26-storey serviced apartment, and the Novotel Clarke Quay Hotel, with 326 guest rooms.

 Liang Court: The Beginning

-Back in January 1984, the Wuthelam Group (a manufacturer of paint and coatings and a company that owns 39% of Nippon Paint) collaborated with Daimaru Inc (a Japanese department store chain) to open Liang Court, the first large scale shopping mall along River Valley Road.
+Back in January 1984, the Wuthelam Group (a manufacturer of paint and coatings and a company that owns 39% of Nippon Paint) collaborated with Daimaru Inc (a Japanese department store chain with malls over the world) to open Liang Court, the first large scale shopping mall along River Valley Road.

 Owing to its Japanese roots, the mall naturally had an inclination for Japanese wares, with Daimaru being an anchor tenant.
 The name Daimaru is one that conjures many fond memories for Singaporeans.